mcv-m6-video/mcv-c6-2025-team4/week5/README.md

 - **X3D + Optical Flow**: Combined model using optical flow for improved motion understanding.
 - **SlowFast**: Multi-pathway model, better for motion understanding, but computationally heavy.

-## Running the Optical Flow Model
+### Optical Flow

-To run the Optical Flow model, there is a dedicated folder called `optical_flow` that follows the same structure as the main project.
-You can use the `main_classification.py` file in the `opticalflow` folder, with the same setup and configuration as the main project.
-The only difference is that you will be working with motion-based features derived from optical flow.

-Follow the same procedure as described earlier to run the model, and ensure that the correct configuration file is used for the optical flow setup.
+To run the optical flow model, ensure that the frame folders for each match are correctly structured.
+Each folder should have the same name as the match but with `_flow` appended at the end.
+Inside these folders, there should be an `.npy` file for each optical flow calculated for the respective pair of frames of the match.

+To calculate the optical flow, you can use the script `opticalflow.py`.
+This script is designed to calculate the optical flow for a single match.
+However, by modifying the paths in the script, you can calculate the optical flow for other matches as well.

+Ensure that the resulting flow files are placed in the correct folders following the naming convention (`<match_name>_flow/`), where each `.npy` file corresponds to the optical flow for a specific pair of frames of the match.